This lesson will introduce you to the concept of Internet and Web Security.

 To be secure on the web, you need to do the following:

-- Activate you firewall: for this you must learn or take a course on basic computer settings and skills.
+- Activate your computer firewall: for this you must learn or take a course on basic computer settings and skills.

 - You must know the dangers of computer viruses, and how to avoid viruses.